UCB-INFO-PYTHON/Installation/Completing Your First Exercise With Git Reading Card.md

 ## Clone the assignments directory on your system

-You need to tell git that you will be pulling content (homeworks) onto your machine from assignments-upstream-spring18 and pushing modified content (completed homeworks) to YourNameREPO on github
+You need to tell git that you will be pulling content (homeworks) onto your machine from assignments_upstream_fall18 repository and pushing modified content (completed homeworks) to YourNameREPO repository on github

 Open a command prompt and use it to navigate to your desktop or course working directory.
 Then execute the following commands: